 But I mean, isn't this really what it's come down to?

-Sure, I'll be glad to.
+Sure, I'd be glad to.

 I mean, what else does she remember or not remember?

-That's a problem for anybody that wants to be president, and of course her coughing fits over the weekend.
+That's a problem for anybody that wants to be president.

 There's a lot of rumors about that.

-And he has made it clear that um he doesn't particularly care whether Putin and the intelligence services attack American institutions.
+And he has made it clear that he doesn't particularly care whether Putin and the intelligence services attack American institutions.

 Thank you.